the-engine-room/responsible-data-handbook/_posts/0001-01-02-chapter-01-designing-a-project.md

 This is a way of thinking of all of the various security threats or risks that are faced: digital information security, physical and operational security, and psycho-social well being required for good security implementation.
-All three of these should be considered within technology projects, not just digital security, and there are many strong tools and support organisations who can help conduct security assessments - see Further Resources for a list of organisations working in this space.
+All three of these should be considered within technology projects, not just digital security, and there are many strong tools and support organisations who can help conduct security assessments.
+See [***Further Resources***]({{ "/chapters/chapter-03-closing-a-project.html#additional-resources" | prepend: site.baseurl }}) for a list of organisations working in this space.
 On the topic of holistic security, Tactical Technology Collective have put together [a note with further discussion](https://tacticaltech.org/holistic-security).

 ##Budgeting.
 Do we have a line item for that?
 Oops....